 We don't actually have to wait for Apple to launch an AR headset.
 The company already sells an AR device - the iPhone.

-Now, thanks to the TrueDepth camera on the iPhone X, and the A11 bionic chip, in the iPhone X and the iPhone 8 models, and iOS 11 - which Apple describes as "the world's largest augmented reality platform," the iPhone is taking augmented reality to the next level.
+Now, thanks to the TrueDepth camera on the iPhone X and XS, a bionic chipset, and iOS 12 - which Apple describes as "the world's largest augmented reality platform," the iPhone is taking augmented reality to the next level.

-The 2017 iPhone's AR credentials weren't a surprise, a Bloomberg report back in March 2017 claimed that AR would be introduced on the iPhone first, with glasses coming later down the line.
+The iPhone X's AR credentials weren't a surprise, a Bloomberg report back in March 2017 claimed that AR would be introduced on the iPhone first, with glasses coming later down the line.

 That report claimed that there are "hundreds of engineers devoted to the cause" including a number of people from Apple's iPhone camera team working on AR-related features for the iPhone.